Animeshbasak2361/Animeshbasak2361/README.md

 - 👋 Hi, I’m @Animesh basak
 - 👀 I’m interested in Web Design | Machine Learning | Python | Database
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Database & Deep Learning Authors
+- 💞️ I’m looking to collaborate on Database & Data Science
 - 📫 How to reach me ...
-Contact with me on LinkeDln - https://www.linkedin.com/in/animesh-basak-225100214/
+Contact me on LinkedIn - https://www.linkedin.com/in/animeshbasakcse/

 <!---
 Animeshbasak2361/Animeshbasak2361 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.